CZW World Heavyweight Championship: Belt design

 The championship's current design involves five metal plates positioned on a leather strap.
 The central plate has the word "World" at the top, while the word "Champion" at the bottom.
 There are two light tubes that are placed at each end of the plate.
 The CZW logo is engraved at the very center of the plate.

 Reigns

 The inaugural champion was Gage, who won the championship by defeating 20 other men in a battle royal on March 27, 1999 at CZW's The Staple Gun event.
-Drake Younger's first reign is the longest in the title's history.
-John Zandig, Nick Berk, Yoshihiro Tajiri, Joe Gacy and David Starr are tied for shortest in the title's history at less than 1 day.
+Joe Gacy's third reign is the longest in the title's history.
+John Zandig, Nick Berk, Yoshihiro Tajiri, Gacy and David Starr are tied for shortest in the title's history at less than 1 day.
 Zandig holds the record for most reigns, with six.